brandonlambrecht/regex-tutorial/gist.md

 # Regex Tutorial

 A regular expression (regex) is a pattern of characters that defines a specific search pattern.
 They can be used to validate inputs, replace a character or sequence within a string, and much more.
-This regex tutorial will breakdown the different elements of a regular expression, how to read a regex, and the proper use for given example listed below.
+This regex tutorial will breakdown the different elements of a regular expression, how to read, and the proper use.

 ## Summary

 The regular expression being broken down in this repository is an email address validator with the following structure:

-- ensures that the email address starts with a valid username followed by an at (@) symbol and a valid domain name
+- ensures that the email address starts with a valid username followed by an at (@) symbol and a valid domain name.
 - username can contain lowercase letters, digits, underscores, dots, and hyphens.
 - domain name can contain digits,lowercase letters, dots, and hyphens.
 - TLD (top level domain) must consist of 2 to 6 lowercase letters or dots.

-Here is the regular expression that will be broken down
+Here is the regular expression that will be broken down:

     - `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

-Here is an example below:
+Here is an example email below:

 ![Example](regex-example.png)